 - A. The first two years of graduate study are organized around course work.
 Students are expected to take at least the equivalent of two graduate courses a quarter (usually seminars) and an (undergraduate) upper division course, with the aim of gaining background and breadth in training.
 For students with Teaching-Assistantships, Anth 501, TA Practicum, may serve as the third course.
 Graduate seminars are regarded as essential to graduate training and offer important contexts for faculty-student interaction.
-As breadth is import, students are required to have taken at least one substantive course with each member of the Biosocial faculty. - B. Each Student must obtain training sufficient for his or her dissertation research and longterm goals, and should take courses from within and outside the department to prepare him or her for the comprehensive examinations and subsequent research.
-Additional courses should be worked out as part of the contract in consultation with the advisor and

-- committee, and students are responsible for pursuing a coherent program of course work related to acquiring professional competence in Biosocial Anthropology. - C. Students are expected to take one course in linguistics or psycholinguistics, or one class of Anthropology 596 (Directed Reading) in linguistics, or one course in language preparation appropriate for their field site. - D. At most four (4) units of Anthropology 596, Directed Reading, and four (4) units of Anthropology 596, Masters Examination Preparation, may be taken within the first six quarters in addition to a 596 course to fulfill the linguistics requirement. - E. All courses, exclusive of Anthropology 501, contributing to the fulfillment of the MA degree must be taken for a letter grade.
+As breadth is important, students are required to have taken at least one substantive course with each member of the IAS faculty. - B. Each Student must obtain training sufficient for his or her dissertation research and longterm goals, and should take courses from within and outside the department to prepare him or her for the comprehensive examinations and subsequent research.
+Additional courses should be worked out as part of the contract in consultation with the advisor and committee, and students are responsible for pursuing a coherent program of course work related to acquiring professional competence in IAS. - C. Linguistics/Language Requirement: Students are expected to take one course (4.0 units) in linguistics or psycholinguistics, or one class of Anthropology 596 (Directed Reading) in linguistics, or one course in language preparation appropriate for their field site. - D. Anth 241, Contemporary Topics in Biological Anthropology: Students are required to be enrolled in 1.0 unit per quarter in residency for a minimum of 5.0 units completed for the M.A. and a total of 12.0 units to advance to candidacy. - E. At most four (4) units of Anthropology 596, Directed Reading, and four (4) units of Anthropology 596, Masters Examination Preparation, may be taken within the first six quarters in addition to a 596 course to fulfill the linguistics requirement. - F. All courses, exclusive of Anthropology 501, contributing to the fulfillment of the MA degree must be taken for a letter grade.
 Graduate students must maintain a B or better grade in all courses that are to be counted towards a degree.
 Poor performance in course work may result in termination from the program.
 It has been the department's experience that the accumulation of incomplete grades can lead to insurmountable difficulties, even for able and promising students.
 Financial aid and teaching assistantships will not be granted to students with more than one incomplete grade.
 Extensions of incomplete grades beyond the usual one-quarter time limit will not normally be allowed, and all incomplete work must be submitted for final evaluation no later than 6 weeks into the next quarter.
-In the event of an incomplete grade, it is the responsibility of the student to contact the faulty member of the course in which the student accumulated an incomplete grade, and ascertain the remaining requirements to be discharged. - F. At the beginning of each quarter, students must have their advisor sign their Quarterly Course List Approval form and submit it to the Graduate Program Assistant.
+In the event of an incomplete grade, it is the responsibility of the student to contact the faulty member of the course in which the student accumulated an incomplete grade, and ascertain the remaining requirements to be discharged.

+G. At the beginning of each quarter, students must have their advisor sign their Quarterly Course List Approval form and submit it to the Graduate Program Assistant.
 Students are strongly advised to consult with their advisor well in advance of the beginning of each quarter, and to plan their courses with the MA requirements in mind.